someobserver/recurgence/math/02-field-index/index.md

 This ensures that gradients of scalar potentials correctly influence vector field dynamics in a coordination-independent manner.

-All equations in the framework should be interpreted with this convention unless explicitly stated otherwise.
+All equations in RFT should be interpreted with this convention unless explicitly stated otherwise.

 ---